 I am Sarita Santoshini, an independent journalist based in India, seeking out urgent stories in under-reported regions.
-I report on human rights, development, and gender issues for publications like Al Jazeera English, Foreign Policy, The Christian Science Monitor, The Atlantic’s CityLab, Public Radio International, The New Humanitarian (previously IRIN), News Deeply, IndiaSpend, The Caravan, Mint, and TakePart, among others.
-My clips include in-depth stories on women being pushed to drug abuse due to their dire circumstances, illegal taxation by militant groups, ‘gun widows’, a village that relocated to save elephants, and the city where everyone goes into engineering.
+I report on gender, social justice, and global health & development for publications like Al Jazeera English, Foreign Policy, The Christian Science Monitor, CityLab, The New Humanitarian, The Fuller Project, and The Caravan, among others.

 Awards and Fellowships

-I received the 2nd prize in the best article category of Press Institute of India and International Committee of the Red Cross’ annual awards on humanitarian reporting.
-The theme for the 2018 edition of the awards was “changing people’s lives through innovation in health and sanitation” for which my piece on an effort to reduce maternal deaths in Assam, published in IndiaSpend, was recognised.
+Received the 2nd prize in the best article category of the Press Institute of India and the International Committee of the Red Cross’ annual awards on humanitarian reporting.
+The theme for the 2018 edition of the awards was “changing people’s lives through innovation in health and sanitation” for which a piece on an effort to reduce maternal deaths in Assam, published in IndiaSpend, was recognised.

-I was selected to attend a week long reporting workshop organised in New Delhi by the Thomsons Reuters Foundation on “Caring for Vulnerable Children in a Fractured World” which focused on issues of institutionalisation and community care.
+Attended a week-long reporting workshop organised in New Delhi by the Thomsons Reuters Foundation on “Caring for Vulnerable Children in a Fractured World” which focused on issues of institutionalisation and community care.

-I received an individual International Reporting Project (IRP) Fellowship to report on gender rights in northern Uganda and spent the month of October working on my reporting project there.
+Received a grant from the International Reporting Project (IRP) to report on gender rights in northern Uganda and spent a month working on a reporting project there.
 I wrote about the South Sudanese refugee girls for whom education is everything and the women who are moving past insurgency by baking cakes, among other stories.

-To commission a story, share ideas and feedback or just say hello, you can reach me at email@example.com.
+To commission a story, share ideas and feedback, or just say hello, please reach me at email@example.com.